After a hot summer, hiring cools in September as employers add 263,000 jobs

 "It's not layoffs, primarily," Fiore said.
 "It's [hiring] freezes.
 And when people are quitting, they're not being replaced as quickly.
 So that's a clear change from where we've been over the last year-and-a-half, two years."

 Manufacturing represents a small slice of the overall workforce, however.
-And a similar ISM survey of service-sector businesses found no slowdown in hiring.
+A similar ISM survey of service-sector businesses found no slowdown in hiring.

 Looking to see how many workers come back to the job market